Trusted WordPress tutorials, when you need them most.

 2. Fixing 403 Error After Uploading an HTML Page in WordPress

-A 403 error may also occur due to file permissions on your newly uploaded HTML page or the folder that you uploaded.
+A 403 error may also occur due to file permissions on your newly uploaded HTML page or your uploaded folder.

 Simply connect to your website using an FTP client and click to select the HTML page or the folder you uploaded.